deafdudecomputers/PalWorldSaveTools/README.md

 - Lists all pals and their details.
 - Displays last online time for players.
 - Logs players and their data into `players.log`.
-- Sorts and deletes players based on level and inactivity.
+- Filters and deletes players based on level, inactivity, or maximum number of pals, with filtering available through the players' UID in the `players_filtered.log`.
 - Logs and sorts players by the number of pals owned.
 - Deletes players with fewer than a specified number of pals.
 - Provides a **base map view**.